8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 Yes, solo travelers can join our Tibet Everest group tours and meet fellow travelers from around the world.

-Comparetively speaking, the ideal seasons to visit Everest Base Camp are spring (April to June) and autumn (September to October), when the weather is generally clear and stable, providing good visibility of Mount Everest.
+Comparetively speaking, the ideal seasons to visit the Everest Base Camp in Tibet are spring (April to June) and autumn (September to October), when the weather is generally clear and stable, providing good visibility of Mount Everest.
 While summer (July-August) is the rainy season, most rain falls at night, leaving daytime clear and pleasant.

 And winter (November to March) offers low temperatures but often very clear skies, allowing for spectacular views of the stars and the Milky Way.
 Traveling during the winter off-season can also help you lower the tour prices.